Twipped/twipped.com/posts/2018-08-24-cycle-dynamics.md

 The ovaries [are far from the only point source for estradiol](https://www.ncbi.nlm.nih.gov/m/pubmed/14623515/).
 Numerous organs throughout the body produce both estrogen and testosterone.
 The adrenal gland, [adipose fat deposits](https://www.ncbi.nlm.nih.gov/pubmed/3541569), bone marrow, muscles and even the breasts themselves all produce estrogen and progesterone through various means.
 Most of the hormones are used up locally within the cells they're produced in, but a portion of it can and does escape into the blood stream, and the majority of adrenal production is released directly into the blood stream.

 How does this factor in to period symptoms?
 Well, mammary glands have been [shown to be reactive to LH levels](https://www.sciencedirect.com/science/article/pii/S0024320597000738), as does [the adrenal gland](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3459175/).
 As the LH levels fluctuate across a cycle, these sources respond in kind to produce, or not produce, estrogen and progesterone.
 The breast tissue source fits in with why these symptoms don't typically become obvious until a year or more into transition, as it requires breast development to reach a degree of critical mass.
 This estrogen obviously does not approach the degree of fluctuation that comes with ovaries, but it doesn't take much of a shift in estrogen levels to cause mental reactions.
-Every trans woman has experienced the emotional turbulence that comes with a change in dosage, or the depression that comes with either missing a dose or even being at the end of their injection cycle.
+Every transfem on hormone therapy has experienced the emotional turbulence that comes with a change in dosage, or the depression that comes with either missing a dose or even being at the end of their injection cycle.

 ### What causes period symptoms

-Period symptoms vary wildly in every woman, cis and trans, but I have read accounts describing every single common period symptom, save of course for actual menstruation.
+Period symptoms vary wildly in all women, cis and trans, but I have read accounts from transfeminine people describing every single common period symptom, save of course for actual menstruation.
 This includes:

 - Abdominal Cramps
 - Water retention and Bloating.